drahak/sandbox/README.md

 Which is pretty same as:

-	scripts/karma-unit.(bat|sh)
+	tests/unit.(bat|sh)

 All tests are executed everytime you change any file in project (test or coffee file).

 ### End-to-end tests
 These are also very important to check if all application functions are accessible.
-There isn't set auto watch mode by default, but you can change it in `config/karma-e2e.coffee` file.
+In sandbox I'm using Angular Protractor runner for Selenium WebDriverJS.
 Tests are located in `tests/e2e/**/*.js`.
 Again compile all coffee scripts before you run tests.
 To do so use `coffee:app` and then:

-	karma start config/karma-e2e.js
+	node_modules/.bin/protractor tests/config/e2e.js

 Or execute batch or shell script:

-	scripts/karma-e2e.(bat|sh)
+	tests/e2e.(bat|sh)